ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-30_Atlantic.rst

 FAPI Workshop hosted by Curity
 ---------------------------------
+* August 24, 2021
 * https://curity.io/resources/webinars/financial-grade-apis-now-and-in-the-future

 BGIN Block #3
 ------------------
+* 6/29-7/1
 * https://bgin-global.org/block_3/
+* Some discussions for DID today

 External Organizations (Nat)
 ================================
 Australia (Gail/Dima)
 ------------------------------------
-Chatted with CCC on regulatory side.
+Chatted with ACCC on regulatory side.

 * Interested in exploring making use of certification.
-(CW completed)
-* Due diligence.
+(CommonWealth and NAB completed certification)
+* Doing due diligence to adopt certification.
 * Openness towards RP tests.
 * Potential for direct funding for developing AU test.

 * July 1 deadline.
 19 Brands need to be compliant. (=13 legal entities) Data Holders.

+  * Some didn’t make the deadline

 New Zealand (Ralph)
 ---------------------
-*
+* NZ standards copy the UK standards
+* Lead developer, Gavin Wong did most of UK standards
+* NZ and Australia are still at Implementer’s Draft 2
+* Decision proposal 182 asking the ecosystem what the CDR should be doing going forward in regards to FAPI2, Grant Management, etc.
+* Broad alignment towards adopting FAPI 2, Rich Authorization and Grant Management

 Brazil (Gail/Joseph)
 ---------------------
+* First wave of 26 entities engaging in certification
 * July 15 deadline for 11? banks.
 * Govt contemplating RP tests as well.
-Phase 3 (Sept) for TPPs.
-Almost certainly.
+“Almost certainly” will be required for Phase 3 Payments (end of Sept) for TPPs.
 * BR certification is fully live.
 * Main RPs are banks.
 * Open Banking Brazil’s Adoption of Financial-grade API (FAPI) & FAPI Certification https://openid.net/2021/06/30/open-banking-brazils-adoption-of-financial-grade-api-fapi-fapi-certification/

 Berlin Group
 -------------------
-* EIC
+* Will leverage EIC and workshops to engage Berlin Group and others
 * Good news for Berlin Group.
 We are coming forward with the setup of the joint subcommittee (FAPI / BG).
 The suggestion went positive through the Berlin Group Task Force approval and Bruno is preparing feedback for FAPI WG.
+* Sept 13, one day before EIC, OIDF Workshop will give update on OIDF WGs

 UK
 --------------
-* Scheduling meeting with Fiona to share aggregated learnings.
+* Scheduling meeting with Fiona to share aggregated learnings across UK, Australia, and Brazil.
+* Already shared with Brazil and Australia, FDX upcoming

 US/FDX
 --------------
 * Meeting with FDX on Friday.
-Paperworks for strategic partnership.
+Paperworks for reframing licensing agreement to strategic partnership.
 * FDX adopting FAPI standard.

+  * Will recommend but not require FAPI certification

 Middle East
 -----------------
 * E-mail exchanges on next steps.
 Directed funding for workshop and Authlete coordinating.
 * Introducing OIDF to leaders in the middle east.
+* Planning to put together a program for investigating FAPI adoption and certification.

 Certification (Joseph)
 ==========================

+* Certification Fees

+  * Implementations who recently paid for FAPI ID2 certification do not need to repay for FAPI 1.0 Final certification again

 * JARM certification

+  * JARM tests are available but not offered for certification
+  * Might become more prominent in Brazil spec
+  * Any objections to launching a certification program that includes JARM?

+* Side note : certification page columns are increasing, ideas solicited for better display
 * JARM to Final?

+  *  Need to move process forward

 * Streamlining is much appreciated.
 * Too many PDFs to sign.

+  * Allow multiple profiles to be listed in conformance document?

+    * Nat, Joseph, Travis  to discuss offline

+  * Discussed idea of Docusign integration

+    * Pre-fill certification details for easier signing

 * Combination explosion problems.
+Need to be clear on what’s needed for test profiles.

+  * Feedback is welcome

 FAPI 2.0 (Dave)
 ===================